Frads01/NoiseRemover/README_en.md

 - `<audio_dir2>`: Second directory with WAV audio files.
 - `<output_file>`: Output file to save the analysis results.

-## Train a New Model
+## Training a new model

-To train a model, use the notebook [`NoiseRemover.ipynb`](NoiseRemover.ipynb).
+To train a model, the notebook [`NoiseRemover.ipynb`](NoiseRemover.ipynb) is available.
-You first need to generate a dataset (single-class, white noise, or mixed).
+You first need to generate a dataset (single class, white noise or mixed) and segment it using the notebook [`generate_best_segments.ipynb`](scripts/generate_best_segments.ipynb).
+This notebook processes all tracks in the dataset and saves in a folder those segments that optimize correlation and spectral diversity, so that they can be used as a new dataset.

-- On Windows: set `soundfile` as the Torchaudio backend.
+- **Windows**: set `soundfile` as the Torchaudio backend.
-- On Linux: set `sox` as the Torchaudio backend.
+- **Linux**: set `sox` as the Torchaudio backend.

-Weights (`.pth`) are saved for every epoch in the `Weights` directory.
+The `Weights` directory stores the `.pth` weights corresponding to the epoch with the best SNR improvement.

 ## Validate Model Inference on Pretrained Weights